SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

 public class Main {
     public static void main(String[] args) {

-        // If we try to create a singleton object via our constructor, we will get an error:
+        // If we try to create a singleton object via the constructor, we will get an error:
 	// Compile Time Error: The constructor SingleObject() is not visible
 	// Singleton object = new Singleton();